gtjennings1/UPDuino_v2_0/PROGRAMMING.md

 4. Navigate to *\RGB_LED_BLINK_20170606\rgb\rgb_sbt.project and `Open`
 5. Double click `Run Synplify Pro Synthesis`
-6. Right click on `Run P&R` and left click `Run Bitmap`
+6. Right click on `Run P&R` and left click `Run Bitmap` *.
-    a.
 Note – this will run all remaining synthesis steps including place, route and bitmap generation.
-    b.
+    *.
 Generated bitstream will be loaded in the `*\rgb\rgb_Implmnt\sbt\outputs\bitmap folder`